Endress+Hauser to provide training to military veterans

 Company to help prepare US military veterans for careers in advanced manufacturing

 Endress+Hauser announces it will provide training to military veterans on process instrumentation, as part of the twelve-week Academy of Advanced Manufacturing (AAM) program offered by Rockwell Automation and ManpowerGroup.
-Professionals from Endress+Hauser will be teaching process instrumentation as part of the larger AAM curriculum starting in January 2018, and being offered at no cost to veterans.
+Professionals from Endress+Hauser will be teaching process instrumentation as part of the larger AAM curriculum and is offered at no cost to veterans.

 Collaboration efforts to assist our customers and veterans

 "Our customers continue to tell us they have difficulty finding skilled workers to fill the open positions that are created by the large number of personnel retiring from the workforce," said Jerry Spindler, Training Manager, Endress+Hauser.
 "We are proud to be helping solve this skills shortage by providing quality training on our instrumentation.
 With the training classes, we not only get to help our customers, we are helping those who have served our country.”

 The technical curriculum being taught by Endress+Hauser will offer in-depth training on technology and instrumentation for monitoring and managing temperature, flow and pressure for machinery and equipment in industrial process industries.
 Endress+Hauser will lend its time and expertise in process instrumentation to help train military veterans for careers in advanced manufacturing, while enhancing the technical talent pool and helping to bridge the skills gap that exists globally.